 Old Business.
 Eric Heil briefly gave an update on the Silver Glance Subdivision Improvements and Development Agreement.
 A couple of letters from Rico Renaissance were presented.
-The amount of \$ 16,500.00 dire to the mount of the mo of \$ 16,500.00 due to the Town has not been paid yet by Rico Renaissance.

-A letter from Rico Renaissance were presented.
-The amount of the Town has not been paid yet by Rico attorney was Renaissance.
-A letter from Rico Renaissances attorney was requesting A it River Street presented requesting 4 items for an approval: the River Street of the alley extention, vacation of a portion of Newman Street east of the alley and RIOCk 11 between Block 39 and Block 11, grant an easement of egress and and amount of the allock 30 which is the old town dump site ingress over Lots 21-27 Block 39, which is the old town dump site and grant preliminary acceptance of the Silver Glance Improvements, After some discussion the Board agreed to schedule a special search discuss the latters from Rico Renaissance.

-After some discussion the Board agreed to schedule a special meeting will have and letters from Rico 1996 at 7:00 P.M.
-Renaissance.
-Special meeting will be on May 20, 1996 at 7:00 P.M.
+The amount of \$ 16,500.00 due to the main letter by Rico of \$ 16,500.00 due to the Town has not been paid yet by Rice Renaissance. .
+A letter from has not been paid yet by Rice Renaissance.
+A letter from Rico Renaissances attorney was presented requesting 4 itoms for Rico Renaissances attorney was presented requesting 4 items for an approval: the River Street extention, vacation of a Portion of Water Street of the alley extention, vacation of a portion of Newman Street east of the alley between Block 39 and Block 11 between Block 39 and Block 11, grant an easement of egress and and and and town dump site ingress over Lots 21-27 Block 39, which is the old town dump site and grant preliminary accentance of the Giller Clance Improvements. and grant preliminary acceptance of the Silver Glance Improvements.
+After some discussion the Board agreed to schedule a special same discuss the inters from Rico After some discussion the Board agreed to schedule a specie-Renaissance.
+Special meeting will be on Mour 20, 1996 at 7:00 P.M.
+Renaissance. further discuss the issue and letters from Kur Special meeting will be on May 20, 1996 at 7:00 P.M.